tokonoma/hakushi/README.md

 }
 ```

-Inside my MAMP "HTDOCS" folder, I have a directory called "allowance" - I need to add this to folder name manually to my path so that PHP can consistently find my DB and generate other base URLS.
+Inside my MAMP "HTDOCS" folder, I have a directory called "hakushi" - I need to add this to folder name manually to my path so that PHP can consistently find my DB and generate other base URLS.

 ### Sqlite